WebCabin/wcDocker/README.md

 - Improved auto scrolling of tab items when clicked.
 - Created a new wcCustomTabs object for creating docker styled tab areas inside a panel.
 - Floating panels can now be modal.
+- Create your own splitter widget within a panel.
+- Create your own tabbed frame widget within a panel.
+- Create your own iFrame widget within a panel.

 #### Version: 2.1.0 ####
 - wcDocker now has Bower support for easy package management.